 Step 7.
 Pick the payment method.
 PayPal will be pre-selected.
 If you wish to pay by debit or credit card, select ‘Credit card (Stripe)’ instead.

 Step 8.
 If paying by card, enter your card details on the checkout page and click on ‘Place order.’

 Step 9.
 If paying by PayPal, click on the ‘Proceed to PayPal’ button.
 Log in to PayPal in the new window and click on ‘log in’.
 Check if the amount of payment is correct.
 If you are paying in a different currency than British Pounds (£), which is a default currency in my store, you will now be able to see the exact amount you’ll pay converted to your Countries Currency.
 Select the method of payment (PayPal balance, card, or bank account that you connected to your PayPal account) and click on the ‘Pay Now’ button.

 Step 10.
 After the payment is processed (in most cases, it’s instantly), you’ll be redirected back to my website, where you will be able to download the pattern straight away from the links on the page.
 You can also download the pattern later on from the links in the automated email sent to you from my website or from ‘My account’ if you’ve set one up during the purchase.
 Note: The checkbox to create an account is pre-selected, so unless you unchecked it, you’ve most probably created an account.
 If you don’t remember the password, you can reset it anytime.
 For more help downloading the pattern, see this instruction: https://www.crochetarcade.co.uk/help/#question1

-How to download crochet pattern I purchased from crochetarcade.co.uk?
+How to download the crochet pattern I purchased from crochetarcade.co.uk?

-There is 3 ways to download your pattern:
+There are 3 ways to download your pattern:

 Option 1.
 Straight after the purchase on my website.